feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 23 See Besluit van de Resident van Batavia, 10 January 1908, no. 349/6.
 The above description will make little sense if we do not examine Lea E Williams' argument about the leadership of the Chinese officers during the early period of the Chinese movement.
 Lea E Williams, and also L Suryadinata, assess the leadership of the Chinese officers only from the political aspect.
 Neither scholar sees that the Chinese “officers played a remarkable role in the early years of the Pan-Chinese movement.
 According to Williams and 'Suryadinata, Chinese leadership in the early twentieth century was seized from the old established, Dutch-created, Chinese officership by political figures in the THHK, obviously Phoa Keng Hek, and the chairman of the Siang Hwee, the Chinese Chamber of Commerce.24 My argument will involve an examination of how the THHK might have developed if Phoa Keng Hek had accepted the majorship.

 Phoa was the first president of the THHK, from 1900, and held the post for about 23 years.
 Under his leadership, there was an extensive growth of THHK schools all over Java ‘within the first decade.
-Despite being unable to clarify Phoa's tactful refusal of the Chinese majorship offered by the Dutch government, | would argue that had Phoa been the Chinese major, he would have experienced constraints in developing the THHK.
+Despite being unable to clarify Phoa's tactful refusal of the Chinese majorship offered by the Dutch government, I would argue that had Phoa been the Chinese major, he would have experienced constraints in developing the THHK.
 As a major, he could not hold the position of THHK president and would have been honorary patron instead.
 On the other hand, to the other Chinese

 139